 The UK Government is providing up to £210m to subsidise the cost of broadband infrastructure to rural areas.
 Vouchers worth up to £4,500 are available for eligible homes and businesses to help cover the costs of installing gigabit-capable broadband networks.

-To find out more, please take a look at the government gigabit vouchers webpages.
+To find out more, please refer to the Gov.UK website.

 It’s not necessary to apply separately for the top-up funding, which is being distributed on a first come, first served basis.

 Whilst connections delivered using the Gigabit Broadband Voucher Scheme must be gigabit-capable, homes and businesses in receipt of a voucher only need to take up a broadband service of at least 30mbps or double their current speed (whichever is the greater) in order to be eligible.